elenavanengelenmaslova/elenavanengelenmaslova.github.io/training.markdown

 Here’s what participants have said about my training sessions (feedback collected via anonymous forms):

-- ⭐⭐⭐⭐⭐
-  *"The bite-size Kotlin sessions were perfect for our team.
+- ⭐⭐⭐⭐⭐ *"The bite-size Kotlin sessions were perfect for our team.
 Elena's ability to break down complex topics into digestible lessons made learning Kotlin enjoyable and practical."*
   **— Engineer, AZL (NN Group)**
-- ⭐⭐⭐⭐⭐
-  *"Elena was enthusiastic and knowledgeable, offering help and creating a lovely atmosphere in her sessions.
+- ⭐⭐⭐⭐⭐ *"Elena was enthusiastic and knowledgeable, offering help and creating a lovely atmosphere in her sessions.
 Slides were clear, and informative and make excellent reference material."*
-  **— Developer, Version 1**
+  <br>**— Developer, Version 1**
-- ⭐⭐⭐⭐⭐
-  *"A great balance between presentation and hands-on practice, making the training both engaging and effective."*
+- ⭐⭐⭐⭐⭐ *"A great balance between presentation and hands-on practice, making the training both engaging and effective."*
-  **— Developer, EDSN**
+  <br>**— Developer, EDSN**

 ---